BMark1213/The-Anachronism-Campaign/Main Story Points/The Anachronism/The New Anachronism Team (PIT VIPERS).md

 <span
 	  class='ob-timelines'
-	  data-date='15050'
+	  data-date='16074'
-	  data-title='The Anachronism Team Dies'
+	  data-title='The New Anachronism Team'
 	  data-class='orange'
-	  data-img = 'Base Info Folder/Images/Main Story/The Anachronism Team Death.jpg'
+	  data-img = 'Base Info Folder/Images/Main Story/New_Team_Creation.png'
 	  data-type='range'
-	  data-end='15050'>
+	  data-end='16074'>
-	After a long hard battle against the Warden fought by The Anachronism Team, The team manages to get rid of most of the artifacts.
-The Warden then slaughters the whole team in front Zatana mercilessly but leaves her alive.
-Zatana weeps over their dead bodies and makes a vow to get them back and destroy the Warden.
+	Zatana ends up finding people in the timeline to create an new team to find the orbs and attempt to kill the warden again
 </span>